-Despite my problem with heights, for the most part, I really enjoyed the Tree Top Adventure.
+Despite my problem with heights, for the most part, I enjoyed the TreeTop Challenge.

-We found that each section got progressively higher, so you can work your way up and if it starts getting too much, you can skip the next section.
+We found that each section got progressively higher, so you can work your way up, and if it starts getting too much, you can skip the next section.

-If it's busy you may be waiting for the previous people to clear a crossing and platform, so there's plenty of time to catch your breath and get used to the height.
+If it's busy, you may be waiting for the previous people to clear a crossing and platform, so there's plenty of time to catch your breath and get used to the height.

 Be prepared to get mucky, especially when you land in the bark at the end of the zip wires.
 Bringing a change of clothes for afterwards is advised.

-Slip on/off shoes (flip flops, sandals, etc.) are not allowed, and footwear that supports your ankle is advised (I took walking boots).
+Slip-on/off shoes (flip flops, sandals, etc.) are not allowed, and footwear that supports your ankle is advised (I took walking boots).